This post may contain affiliate links. Please read our disclosure policy.

-My traditional American macaroni salad consists of a few veggies for crunch, then everything gets tossed together with some mayo.
-With this non-traditional but oh-so-tasty BBQ Macaroni salad, there are still some veggies for crunch (diced red pepper and green onions), but instead of traditional mayo, I combine bbq sauce with a bit of mayo and hints of cayenne pepper and chili powder for a slightly spicy, but tangy sauce.
+With this non-traditional but oh-so-tasty BBQ Macaroni salad, there are still some veggies for crunch (diced red pepper and green onions) like a traditional macaroni salad, but instead of traditional mayo, I combine bbq sauce with a bit of mayo and hints of cayenne pepper and chili powder for a slightly spicy, but tangy sauce.
 We’re not done though.
-The perfect ingredient that rounds off this entire salad is some smoky chopped turkey kielbasa.
+The perfect ingredient that rounds off this entire salad is some smoky chopped Kielbasa.

-If you’re looking for a way to spice up your next backyard BBQ, definitely give this BBQ Macaroni Salad with Turkey Kielbasa a try.
+Looking for a way to spice up your next backyard BBQ?
+Look no further.
+This BBQ Macaroni Salad with Kielbasa needs to be on the menu.
 You won’t be disappointed!

 - 1 pound elbow macaroni